PelionIoT/nanostack-border-router/README.md

 ```

-In *app_start()* you should implement your application logic and start the  generic border router module (provided by this repository) by calling *border_router_start()*.
+In `app_start()` you implement your application logic and start the generic border router module (provided in this repository) by calling `border_router_start()`.

 ```C
  tr_info("Starting K64F border router...");
  border_router_start();
 ```
-Also, you should initialize the memory heap depending upon the memory available at your hardware.
+You also need to initialize the memory heap depending on the memory available on your hardware.
 For example:

 ```C
 /*Heap size of 32K for targets like FRDM-k64f*/